Fundamentals of Implementation Science in Global Health

 This course explores the current literature on implementation science; introduces strategies for using innovative scientific methods and tools of diverse disciplines to understand and overcome impediments to implementation and facilitate scale-up; and uses applied case studies to identify and contextualize implementation successes and failures.
 At the end of this course the student should be able to:

-- Identify the major factors that limit the translation of efficacy trials to effective health programs, and describe the role of complementary implementation science research methods in the development of evidence-based health programs and policies.
+- Identify the major factors that limit the translation of high-quality evidence into effective health programs and describe the role of complementary implementation science research methods in the development of evidence-based health programs and policies.